minimaxir/automl-gs/README.md

 # automl-gs

-Give an input CSV file and a target field you want to predict to automl-gs, and get a trained high-performing machine learning or deep learning model plus native code pipelines allowing you to integrate that model into any prediction workflow.
+Give an input CSV file and a target field you want to predict to automl-gs, and get a trained high-performing machine learning or deep learning model plus native Python code pipelines allowing you to integrate that model into any prediction workflow.
 No black box: you can see *exactly* how the data is processed, how the model is constructed, and you can make tweaks as necessary.

 ![demo output](docs/demo-output.png)